NCIS (TV series): NCIS: Hawaiʻi

 On February 16, 2021, it was reported that a spin-off set in Hawaii was in the works from NCIS: New Orleans executive producers Christopher Silber and Jan Nash.
 On April 23, 2021, it was announced that CBS had given the production a straight-to-series order to the spin-off, and intended to include the franchise's first female lead character.
 The show debuted on CBS on September 20, 2021, with Vanessa Lachey in the leading role.
 It was canceled after 3 seasons, with its final episode airing on May 6, 2024.

 NCIS: Sydney

 On February 16, 2022, it was reported that a spin-off set in Sydney, Australia, was in the works.
-NCIS: Los Angeles producer Shane Brennan will be attached to the project.
-The series will be the first international spin-off for the NCIS franchise and will feature local Australian actors and producers.
+NCIS: Los Angeles producer Shane Brennan would be attached to the project.
+The series is the first international spin-off for the NCIS franchise and would feature local Australian actors and producers.
 It was released in Australia on Paramount+ from November 10, 2023, and later debuted on Network 10 in mid-2024.
-It also aired on CBS in the United States from November 14, 2023, as a result of the suspension of other NCIS productions due to the 2023 Hollywood labor disputes, and will be available for streaming in selected territories internationally on Paramount+.
+It also aired on CBS in the United States from November 14, 2023, as a result of the suspension of other NCIS productions due to the 2023 Hollywood labor disputes, and is available for streaming in selected territories internationally on Paramount+.

 The cast is led by Olivia Swann and Todd Lasance, with Sean Sagar, Tuuli Narkle, Mavournee Hazel and William McInnes.